Anthony Jones has a broad practice in commercial law, international arbitration, public and human rights law, and public international law.

 Anthony holds a BA in Law with First Class Honours and prizes from University College, Oxford.
 He also holds an MA and BA in Classical Chinese with First Class Honours and the University Medal (first in year) from the University of Sydney, and a Diploma in Chinese from Beijing Yuyan Daxue (University of Languages and Cultures).
 Anthony was ranked Outstanding on the BPTC, for which he held the top scholarship from Middle Temple.

-Prior to coming to the bar, Anthony worked for five years in the civil service in Australia, acting as special advisor to the former Australian Foreign Minister and Premier of New South Wales, and the former Attorney-General of New South Wales.
+Prior to coming to the bar, Anthony worked for five years in the civil service in Australia, acting as special advisor to the former Australian Foreign Minister and Premier of New South Wales, and to the former Attorney-General of New South Wales.